avodonosov/hashver-maven-plugin/README.md

   ```shell script
   -DsysPropFiles=/a.properties,opt:b.properties,src/c.properties
   ```
+  The files are loaded in the order they are specified, so if the same property is specified in several files, the last file wins.

   Default value: versions.properties
 - skipExistingArtifacts (sys, prj) - When specified tries to find an artifact for every project module, and if the artifact exists - removes the module from